Many of us got outside a lot in 2022. We got a taste of Virginia’s hiking trails and we liked what we saw. We’re so ready for more in 2023.

 It’s a must to add the new “Coolest Hike in Virginia” to your bucket list.
 The 2.25-mile trail (one-way) goes right through a historic railroad tunnel from the 1850’s.

-RVA Hiker Girl came, saw and conquered this hike recently and awed more than 7,500 viewers on YouTube with her video diary showcasing this fun, new hike.
+RVA Hiker Girl came, saw and conquered this hike and racked up more than 22,000 views on YouTube with her video diary showcasing this unique hike.

 #19: Mount Pleasant (Amherst)

 The 6.5-mile Mount Pleasant hike is completely stunning.
 As you near the top, you’ll realize there are two summits, East and West.